 Two years later, he started working in Banex, distributor and Siemens representative for the former Yugoslavia, where he took on the position of a sales engineer.
 He worked at that position until the establishment of Siemens in Croatia, where he started working as a sales manager.

 In the late eighties, as a part of Banex, a former Siemens branch office in Zagreb, Mladen Fogec launched the business of sales and servicing of Siemens ultrasound devices and electromedical equipment for the market of the entire region.
 In 1997, he took over the position of the head of the Siemens division for medical solutions and equipment.

-He took on the position of the President of the Board of Management of Siemens in 2009, moving from the position of the head of the Siemens division for medical solutions and equipment.
-As the President of the Board of Management of Siemens, he is responsible for the company’s growth and development in the areas od Industry and Energy, as well as for increasing exports and competitiveness of the company both on the domestic market as well as the markets of neighboring countries.
+He was the President of the Board of Management of Siemens from 2009-2018 where he was is responsible for the company’s growth and development in the areas od Industry and Energy, as well as for increasing exports and competitiveness of the company both on the domestic market as well as the markets of neighboring countries.